 Weekend camping once a month, week-long summer camp in June, with a few big trips on occasional long weekends (MLK, President's Day, or Spring Break) such as a backpacking trip, Florida Keys, or Everglades.

-In addition to Eagle Scout Projects contributing to other non-profit organizations, our troop participates in a variety of service projects, including, but not limited to, Adopt-A-Road, Scouting for Food, and Memorial Day flag placing.
+In addition to Eagle Scout Projects contributing to other non-profit organizations, our troop participates in a variety of service projects, including, but not limited to, Adopt-A-Road, Scouting for Food, and Memorial Day flag placement.

 Registration is open year-round for boys ages 11-17.